 Q: Does tranexamic acid conflict with any skincare ingredients?

-A: Tranexamic acid works well with any skincare ingredients, examples such as Vitamin C, SPF, hyaluronic acid, retinol.
-However, don’t use tranexamic acid with multiple different acids, stick to only using it with one or two others to avoid dryness.
+A: Tranexamic acid works well with any skincare ingredients, examples such as vitamin C, SPF, hyaluronic acid, retinol.
+However, don’t use tranexamic acid with multiple acids, stick to only using it with one or two others to avoid dryness.

 Q: What are other ways Tranexamic acid can be taken?